erincatto/box2c/docs/simulation.md

 The revolute joint angle is positive when bodyB rotates counter-clockwise about the anchor point.
 Like all angles in Box2D, the revolute angle is measured in radians.
-By convention the revolute joint angle is zero when the joint is created, regardless of the current rotation of the two bodies.
+By convention the revolute joint angle is zero when the two bodies have equal angles.
+You can offset this using `b2RevoluteJointDef::referenceAngle`.

 In some cases you might wish to control the joint angle.
-For this, the revolute joint can optionally simulate a joint limit and/or a motor.
+For this, the revolute joint can simulate a joint limit and/or a motor.

-A joint limit forces the joint angle to remain between a lower and upper bound.
+A joint limit forces the joint angle to remain between a lower and upper angle.
 The limit will apply as much torque as needed to make this happen.
 The limit range should include zero, otherwise the joint will lurch when the simulation begins.
+The lower and upper limit are relative to the reference angle.

 A joint motor allows you to specify the joint speed.
 The speed can be negative or positive.
 A motor can have infinite force, but this is usually not desirable.
 Recall the eternal